mattpe/wbma/docs/w2-login.md

    * Modify 'signInAsync' function to get username and password from 'inputs' object

 1. Display user's info (username, fullname and email) in Profile.js
+   * You can store also the user data to AsyncStorage
+   * Remember that AsyncStorage is asynchronous, so you need useState-hook to display anything stored to AsyncStorage

 #### D. Registering
 1. Add another "form" to Login.js for registering.